Working with the query parameters

 Parameter names can be quoted according to quotation rules of your database server (with double quotes or square brackets)

-Some database servers support ordered parameter notation ( "expression = ?1" )
+Some database servers support ordered parameter notation ( "expression = ?1" ), some allow question-prefixed named parameters.

 End users can use parameters in any SQL expressions:

-Active Query Builder provides the necessary information about parameters that were used in the query via the QueryBuilder.Parameters collection:
+Active Query Builder provides detailed information about each parameter's usage in the query via the QueryBuilder.Parameters collection:

 - the parameter name,